taejin17/taejin17.github.io/_posts/2020-07-31-questions-in-yielding-and-plasticity.md

 ---
-title: Questions on Yielding and Plasticity
+title: Questions in Yielding and Plasticity
 published: false
 ---